deanishe/alfred-firefox/doc/setup.md

 Unfortunately, this workflow requires a slightly complex setup :(

-Due to Firefox's preposterous lack of support for AppleScript, the workflow needs to install a browser extension to communicate with Firefox.
+Due to Firefox's egregious lack of support for AppleScript, the workflow needs to install a browser extension to communicate with Firefox.

 Setup is easier if you install [the workflow][workflow] first, and then the [browser extension][addon].

+The extension supports (at least) Firefox, Firefox Nightly and Firefox Developer Edition, but please note that it can only connect to one browser at a time.

+If you open a second Firefox, the first will be disconnected.
+Click on the extension icon to reconnect that browser (and disconnect others).

 <!-- vim-markdown-toc GFM -->